 Originally published in The Beacon on March 1, 2019.

-Steven Meredith Assistant Vice President of Enrollment Management for Graduate and Online Programs
+Steven Meredith Steven Meredith Associate VP, Enrollment Management for Graduate and Online

-Specializing in graduate programs, online education, and innovative higher education
+Specializing in graduate programs, online education, music technology, performing arts career preparation, & innovation in higher education.